-Our unique planning process is designed to provide you with the tools and support to maximize your wealth accumulation and protection while minimizing your taxes, expenses, and risks.
+Our planning process (not offered through our relationship with Spark) is designed to provide you with the tools and support to balance wealth accumulation and protection while attempting to minimize your taxes, expenses, and risks.
 We do this in a way that is streamlined to make your financial life as low-impact and stress-free as possible.

 - Retirement Income Planning